Forrest Frank: Musical style and influence

 Frank is primarily a contemporary Christian artist who incorporates elements of hip hop, pop, and rock into his music, which critics say is "genre-bending."
 All of Frank's music is created via Logic Pro on a MacBook.
 His musical style was primarily influenced by the lack of "cool" Christian music that he experienced while growing up; in an interview with Grammy.com, he remarked:If I was going to the gym or if I was at the beach, it seemed like there weren't really any Christian songs that would fit those facets of life… I aspired to make Christian music that I think is cool...
 I'm just making it the way that I love it.
 I think that authenticity is what kids resonate with.Frank has been notable for crossing over bringing Christian music into mainstream music through his songs appearing in TikTok and Instagram Reels.
+Between the combined reigns of Child of God and Child of God II, he has spent the longest time at No. 1 on the Top Christian Albums chart for any act, accounting for 45 weeks.
+Frank's influence is widely credited as playing a crucial role in attracting younger audiences and those from generations Z and Alpha towards Christian music.

 Personal life

+Family

-Frank was born to Kerryl Ann Frank (née Grantham) and Ronald Frank.
+Frank was born to Hellen Kerrel Keller (née Grantham) and Ronald Frank.
 He is the grandson of meteorologist Neil Frank.
-He grew up in a musical family; his mother was a worship leader and his grandmother wrote children's music.
-He attended Houston Christian High School in Houston and later Baylor University, graduating in 2017 with a bachelor's in business.
+He describes his upbringing as "Baptist/non-denominational".
+His mother was a worship leader and his grandmother wrote children's music.

 Frank is married to Grace Quinn.
 They were married on March 31, 2020, in a smaller ceremony than initially planned due to the COVID-19 pandemic.
+They have two children.

+Education

+Frank attended Houston Christian High School in Houston and later Baylor University, graduating in 2017 with a bachelor's in business.

+Religion

+Frank is affiliated with the Antioch International Movement of Churches, having attended Antioch Community Church in Waco, Texas since his sophomore year at Baylor University.
+He describes ACC Waco as his "home church".

-Their son, Bodie, was born on March 8, 2023.
-He has shared his testimony on many occasions including in the track “Testimony” in his album Child of God II.
-He details his early life growing up in a Christian household, yet never having a true relationship with Jesus Christ.
-It was not until his sophomore year at Baylor, struggling with anxiety, that he felt called to attend a church service near his school which ended up revolutionizing his life.
-During his Child of God part II tour, Forrest said that some of his hit songs including “Lift My Hands” and “No Longer Bound” are not his own but rather, came to him during prayer.
+Frank has spoken about his faith including in the track "Testimony" on his album Child of God II, detailing an early life growing up in a Christian household but without having a deep relationship with the faith.
+During his Child of God Part II tour, he said that some of his hit songs including “Lift My Hands” and “No Longer Bound” are not his own but rather, came to him during prayer.

+In an appearance on the Never Had a Bad Day Podcast, Frank explained his inspiration to enter the music industry as a Christian artist.
+While attending church, a young woman came up and spoke to Frank, claiming that she had experienced a dream in which someone by the name of Forrest Frank began creating Christian music, and would influence the genre in a way that would "change the game."